See what it’s like to step back in time at the Grande Roche Hotel in Paarl South Africa where history and modernity

 The Grande Roche Hotel has 36 suites of various sizes spread throughout the farm’s former slave quarters, carriage houses and stables.
 For our two-day visit, we stayed in the Empress Suite.
 Built in a classic Cape colonial style, this suite features a thatched roof, wide porch and a million dollar view of the Drakenstein Mountains.

 Sure, we appreciated that the suite had air conditioning, Wi-Fi, satellite television and a coffee maker – all of the amenities that we expect 5-star hotels.
 However, on a more personal note, we loved that the suite also included wine, cookies and bottled water.
 The hotel provides these amenities for all guests.

 Grande Roche Hotel Facilities

-If we had to use one word to describe the facilities of the Grand Roche Hotel in Paarl, that word would be elegant.
+If we had to use one word to describe the facilities of the Grande Roche Hotel in Paarl, that word would be elegant.
 There were no screaming kids on water slides or boisterous partiers drinking too many cocktails.
 Instead, our fellow guests peacefully coexisted at the hotel’s two pools and throughout the property.

 But all it took was one bite for us to realize that Bosman’s is an exciting, modern restaurant where Chef Roland Gorgosilich combines his Austrian heritage and classical French training to create new South African dishes grounded with locally procured, seasonally fresh ingredients.